antonioribeiro/firewall/readme.md

 });
 ```

-A non-whitelisted IP address can be blocked or redirected.
+Non-whitelisted IP addresses can be blocked or redirected.
 To configure redirection you'll have to publish the  `config.php` file and configure:

 ```
 'redirect_non_whitelisted_to' => 'coming/soon',